Flowtter/crispy/README.md

 ### Clips
 In the clips page, you can see the list of your videos.\
 You can rearrange them by dragging and dropping them.\
+Select the videos you want to make cuts of by selecting "show" for that video \
-Select the video you don't want in the montage and add customs effects for a single clip.\
+Select the videos you want in the montage and add customs effects for a single clip.\
 Once you've made your selection, you can click on `generate cuts` to create the cuts.

 ### Cuts
 In the cuts page, you can see the list of your cuts.\
-You can hide the one you don't want
+Each cut is a gameplay highlight chosen by the algorithm. \
+You can select "hide" on a cut to exclude that cut from the final result.

 ### Music
 In the music page, you can see the list of your music.\
+This is the music that will be played in the final result video. \
-You can hide the one you don't want and you can you can rearrange them by dragging and dropping them.\
+You can select "hide" for songs you don't want and you can you can rearrange them by dragging and dropping them.

 ### Effects
 In the effects page, you can see the list of your effects.\
 Those effects are applied to the whole video.\
-Yet the clips' effects override the global effects.
+Yet the clips' effects override the global effects.\
+The following effects are available to use:
+- blur
+- scale
+- hflip
+- vflip
+- brightness
+- saturation
+- zoom
+- grayscale

 ### Result
 In the result page, you can see the result of your montage.